 Neither is a soft shooting .32 ACP caliber pistol with a 20-round capacity necessarily appropriate.
 A handgun is always a compromise, which is why you should choose based on ergonomics and the firearm’s intended role first (home defense vs. concealed carry) and decide on a caliber second.

 Things to Consider When Choosing a Handgun Caliber.

 How comfortable is it to shoot in my pistol?

 Most pistols are available in a variety of calibers.
 Once you’ve decided what model pistol you want, try shooting it in the various calibers.

 Like Dave said: choose the largest caliber you can comfortably shoot.

 Can I afford to practice regularly with this caliber?

-Larger caliber ammunition is generally more expensive than smaller caliber ammunition, so you need to add this cost difference into the equation.
+Larger caliber ammo is generally more expensive than smaller caliber ammo, so you need to add this cost difference into the equation.
 If you choose a larger caliber such as .357 Magnum or .45 ACP make sure that you can find ammunition that is inexpensive enough to allow you to practice regularly.

 Is it a “standard” caliber?

 Some calibers are simply more abundant and easier to find than others.
 Before you buy that pistol chambered in .45 GAP or 7.62 Tokarev, consider how easy (or difficult) it is to find a box of cartridges in that caliber.